justinlocsei/minos/README.md

 $ ./scripts/configure.sh
 ```

-This will download Selenium and Chromedriver if they are not installed.
+This will download Selenium and ChromeDriver if they are not installed.
 Once
 these files are downloaded, you must set your environment to one of the keys in
 the `config/environments.json` file using the `MINOS_ENVIRONMENT` environment
 variable.
 Once you have exported this variable, you can begin to run tests.